-THINGS TO DO IN BUDVA IN ONE DAY
+WHAT TO DO IN BUDVA – TOP ACTIVITIES

-Planning your Budva itinerary and wondering about the best things to do in Budva in one day (or two?).
+Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)?
 Then this post is perfect for you.

-If you plan to visit Montenegro, then Budva would make a nice stop – whether you visit for one day or two, this town has its share of things to offer.
+If you visit Montenegro, then Budva makes a nice stop – whether you visit for one day or two, this town has its share of things to offer.

 BUDVA TRAVEL TIPS FOR YOUR ITINERARY